Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 Pay for results, not just effort.

-VBC is a major and long-running shift in healthcare, but you're probably more familiar with it's opposite: the traditional fee-for-service (FFS) model where vendors (care providers) get paid for doing things—whether or not those things actually make patients healthier.
+VBC is a major and long-running shift in healthcare, but you're probably more familiar with its opposite: the traditional fee-for-service (FFS) model where care providers and vendors get paid for doing things—whether those things make patients healthier or not.
 VBC flips the incentive: it’s outcomes, not activity, that get rewarded.

 To illustrate, imagine you run a company that helps reduce flare-ups in a chronic condition.